martinrevert/GCMMessage-MultiCURL/README.md

 ChangeLog

-Added multi curl functionality to the Sender class Message object can now have more than 1000 registration ids No change in response required
+Added multi curl functionality to the Sender class.
+Message object can now have more than 1000 registration ids.
+No change in response required
 ----------------------